fastoch/Networking/Hubs.md

 Broadcast traffic will flood through the entire network and interrupt the CPU of every device.

 From a bandwidth point of view, this may be 10baseT, but it's 10 Mbps shared between all devices in the network.
-So assuming there are 4 devices in the network, with a maximum utilization of 30%, each device will only get 0.75 Mbps.
+So assuming there are 4 devices in the network, with a maximum utilization of 30%, each device only gets 0.75 Mbps.
+It's not 10 Mbps dedicated, it's 10 Mbps shared between all the devices in the network.

+>[!note]
+>You don't generally get more than 30 to 40%